Hypania invalida (Grube, 1860)

 This species is not currently in the Great Lakes region but may be elsewhere in the US.
 See the point map for details.

-Ecology: Hypania invalida is one of few polychaete species (<2%) able to inhabit freshwater.
-In its native range, it exists in fresh and brackish water, tolerating a wide range of salinity (0–12 ppt), temperature (2-25°C), and depth (from shoreline up to 960 m) (Zenkevich 1963; Mordukhai-Boltovskoi 1964).
-While no data are available on its pH and oxygen tolerance ranges, it has been observed in waters with pH 8.1–8.2 and 6.4–6.5 mg O2/L (Bossche et al. 2001).
-It lives within a muddy tube on various substrates, with a preference for mud, gravel, and silt deposits (Kothé 1968; Manoleli 1975; Sporka 1998; Filinova et al. 2008; Norf et al. 2010).
-Hypania invalida occurs in highest densities under low flow conditions (<0.1 m/s), where sedimentation rates are high; it is scarce in areas with high velocity currents, where coarse grained sediments such as sand, pebbles, and stones are present (Devin et al. 2006, Filinova et al. 2008, Norf et al. 2010).
+Habitat: Hypania invalida is one of few polychaete species (<2%) able to inhabit freshwater.
+It lives within a muddy tube on various substrates, with a preference for fine substrates ranging from silt to gravel (Kothé 1968; Manoleli 1975; Popescu-Marinescu 1980; Rusev and Marinov 1964; Sporka 1998; Filinova et al. 2008; Norf et al. 2010, Zoric et al. 2011).
+It is scarce in areas with high velocity currents (Devin et al. 2006, Filinova et al. 2008, Norf et al. 2010).
 It may also inhabit sandy areas covered with zebra and quagga mussel beds, as H. invalida uses their shells for shelter and consumes their waste products as food (Šporka and Nagy 1998; Kurina and Seleznev 2019).
-Despite this, aggregations are not as dense in mussel beds as on muddy substrates (Norf et al. 2010; Yakovleva and Yakovleva 2010).
+Despite this, aggregations are not as dense in mussel beds as on soft substrates (Norf et al. 2010; Yakovleva and Yakovleva 2010).
 Populations can quickly build up to high densities of >10,000 individuals/m2 (46,875 ind/m2 max reported) in favorable conditions (i.e., after the building of a dam) (Popescu-Marinescu 1992; Norf et al. 2010; Pavel et al. 2021).
+This species also prefers to live in areas with low phosphorus concentrations (Vuckovic et al. 2021).

-This species is eurytopic, found in rivers from rithron (upstream) to potamon (downstream) (Hörner et al. 2002).
-It tends to inhabit the eupotamon (true river channel) and avoid the plesiopotamon (disconnected side-arms with strong development of aquatic vegetation) (Sporka 1998; Krno et al. 1999).
-In multiple surveys, H. invalida was observed to co-occur with the Caspian mud shrimp, Chelicorophium curvispinum (Klink and Bij de Vaate 1996; Bossche et al. 2001).
-It is classified as an active filter feeder and deposit feeder (Manoleli 1975), consuming almost exclusively diatoms (Manoleli et al. 1974).
+Food Web: In multiple surveys, H. invalida was observed to co-occur with the Caspian mud shrimp, Chelicorophium curvispinum (Klink and Bij de Vaate 1996; Bossche et al. 2001).
+It is classified as an active filter feeder and deposit feeder (Manoleli 1975), almost exclusively consuming diatoms (Manoleli et al. 1974).
+H. invalida has a positive relationship with mollusk populations due to having a food source from mollusk waste products (Kurina, 2023).

-Potential pathway of introduction: Trans-oceanic shipping (ballast water)
+Potential pathway of introduction: Trans-oceanic shipping (ballast water and biofouling).

 This species is present throughout the North Sea basin (lower Rhine) and Baltic Sea basin (Grigorovich et al. 2003), both origins for high volumes of Great Lakes shipping traffic.
 Ricciardi and Rasmussen (1998) list H. invalida as the only Ponto-Caspian polychaete likely to be transported to the Great Lakes via ballast water.
 Submerged ship pumps have taken in larval specimens without being harmed; these worms then rapidly colonized every flume and bowl attached to the inward flow (Norf et al. 2010).
-With respect to the Great Lakes, however, Grigorovich et al. (2003) propose this species has a reduced probability of invasion due to the effects of ballast water exchange or flushing.
-The natural salinity range tolerated by H. invalida is 0–12 ppt (Mordukhai-Boltovskoi 1964).
-Therefore, current ballast water regulations (30 ppt flushing) are likely to be effective in reducing the probability of introduction to the Great Lakes.
-Additionally, Norf et al. (2010) hypothesize that the potential expansion of this species to the Great Lakes is likely to be hindered by ballast water exchange (Locke et al. 1993; Gray et al. 2007).
+Current Great Lakes ballast water regulations (30 ppt flushing) are likely to be effective in reducing the probability of introduction to the Great Lakes (Grigorovich et al. 2003, Norf et al. 2010, Vuckovic et al. 2021).
+In Europe, recreational fishermen can have these organisms get stuck in their nets and if not properly disinfected, they will spread to other areas where the nets are used again (Krodkiewska et. al 2023).

 Great Lakes Impacts: